S10255731/Assignment-1/README.md

 The goal of the design was to make a minimalistic wiki with organised content.
 I also wanted to keep the colour scheme and design elements similar to the main website.
 Despite the design of the official website and unofficial wiki, I wanted to go for a "softer look", with rounded corners, curlier fonts, etc. I found that this style of website worked best at making wikis that were both organised and aesthetic, although the inheritely dull assets of Dota2 still kept the website to a similar feel as the others.

 ##### The home page serves as the introductory page for the website.
 I decided to include recent game patches, upcoming content., recently changed pages and trending guides.
-The top contributor list serves as a way to recognise users who actively contribute to the website, although it is a unncessary feature and thus removed in the mobile version of the website due to its awkwardness.
+The top contributor list serves as a way to recognise users who actively contribute to the website.

 - As a new user, I want to know what this website is about.
 - As a returning user, I want to quickly find any recent updates to the game so I can stay up to date.
 I also want to know any new trends with the game.